differentiate-catalysis/catalyst-bubble-detection/README.md

 ## Configurations

-Configurations can be accessed in two ways, via command line flags or via [configuration files](#configuration-files).
+Configurations can be set in two ways, via command line flags or via [configuration files](#configuration-files).

 ### Key Configuration Parameters